Lilyncsu/LilyMa.github.io/_posts/2021-5-21-Project2-Blog.md

 – What are your big take-aways from the project?

-Understanding your data and variable type is crucial for selecting models.
+Understanding your data and variable type is crucial for selecting appropriate models.

 Thanks for reading!